 GeneCards Summary for PLAGL1 Gene

-PLAGL1 (Pleiomorphic Adenoma Gene-Like 1) is a Protein Coding gene.
-Diseases associated with PLAGL1 include adenoma and diabetes mellitus, 6q24-related transient neonatal.
-GO annotations related to this gene include sequence-specific DNA binding RNA polymerase II transcription factor activity.
-An important paralog of this gene is ZNF768.
+PLAGL1 (PLAG1 Like Zinc Finger 1) is a Protein Coding gene.
+Diseases associated with PLAGL1 include diabetes mellitus, transient neonatal, 1 and paternal uniparental disomy of chromosome 6.
+Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+GO annotations related to this gene include RNA polymerase II transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
+An important paralog of this gene is PLAG1.

 UniProtKB/Swiss-Prot for PLAGL1 Gene

 Shows weak transcriptional activatory activity.
 Transcriptional regulator of the type 1 receptor for pituitary adenylate cyclase-activating polypeptide.